 1935 - 2016

 Mike's dedication to his family, his customers, and this country was exemplary.
 We will never forget the impact that he has had on us all.
 We take comfort knowing he is flying in the blue skies of heaven above.
-In lieu of flowers, donations can be made in Mike's memory to: -National Rifle Association https://home.nra.org/ (Handloading Education Endowment and Military and Veterans' Affairs Endowment) -Alzheimer's Association http://www.alz.org/
+Donations can be made in Mike's memory to: National Rifle Association https://home.nra.org/ (Handloading Education Endowment and Military and Veterans' Affairs Endowment) Alzheimer's Association http://www.alz.org/